nivekxyz/dotlnx/README.md

 # or: dotlnx bundle --appname "My App" --bin /path/to/myapp
 ```

-Creates `My Tool.lnx/` (folder name matches the app name) with bin/ (script or binary copied in), config.toml, and assets/.
+Creates `My Tool.lnx/` (bundle name matches the app name) with bin/ (script or binary copied in), config.toml, and assets/.
 That file is the executable (no run.sh).
 Add assets/icon.png if desired, then run `dotlnx validate "./My Tool.lnx"` and copy to `~/Applications` or `/Applications`.

 **Manual:**